Chris Britton (baseball)

-Christopher Daniel Britton (born December 16, 1982) is a right-handed former Major League Baseball relief pitcher.
+Christopher Daniel Britton (born December 16, 1982) is an American former right-handed Major League Baseball relief pitcher.

 High school

 Britton attended Plantation High School in Florida.
 He was first-team All-Broward County and second team All-State.

 Baseball career

-Draft
+Baltimore Orioles

 Britton was drafted by the Baltimore Orioles in the eighth round (233rd overall) of the 2001 MLB draft.

-Minor leagues

-As of August 14, 2007, he has averaged 7.6 hits, 2.9 walks, and 9.5 strikeouts per nine innings in the Minor Leagues.

-In 2005, Britton was a High-A All-Star.
-He was 6-0 that year with a 1.60 ERA, and in 78.2 innings, he gave up only 47 hits and 23 walks while striking out 110 batters.

-Baltimore Orioles
+He spent time as a starter and reliever but was pitching exclusively out of the bullpen by 2005.
+That year he was a Mid-Season All-Star with the Frederick Keys of the Carolina League and finished the season with a 1.60 ERA and 110 strikeouts in 78.2 innings.
+His performance earned him Relief Pitcher of the Year as part of the inaugural This Year in Minor League Baseball Awards.

-As a rookie with the Orioles in 2006, Britton made 52 relief appearances, and was 0–2 with a 3.35 ERA while allowing 46 hits and recording 41 strikeouts and 17 walks in 53.2 innings pitched.
+Britton started the 2006 season in Double-A with the Bowie Baysox but was promoted directly to the major league club on April 12.
+As a rookie with the Orioles, Britton made 52 relief appearances, and was 0–2 with a 3.35 ERA while allowing 46 hits and recording 41 strikeouts and 17 walks in 53.2 innings pitched.